buildingSMART/IFC4.x-IF/tests/BC003_ALX1/readme.md

 |-------------------|-------------------|------------|----------------------------------------|
 | Traffic_Light01   | SAN1_XD-B02       | 0+052.0866 | 1891995.6561, 3126679.5487, 4.1500 |
 | Traffic_Light02   | SAN1_XG-3eme_Voie | 0+052.0002 | 1891982.5663, 3126673.6030, 4.1400 |
-2. Signal geometries are mapped (`IfcMappedItem`) to the `IfcSignalType` gometry.
+2. Signal geometries are mapped (`IfcMappedItem`) to the `IfcSignalType` geometry;
 1. Signals are represented as 3D solids with a cylindrical shape (extruded along the Z axis, using `IfcSweptDiskSolid`);
-1. Linear composition: `IfcAlignment` instances shall be aggregated in `IfcProject`.
+1. [ALB004](https://github.com/buildingSMART/ifc-gherkin-rules/pull/67) Each `IfcAlignment` must be aggregated directly under `IfcProject`;
+1. Signals are defined by their `IfcSignalType`, which are declared in the `IfcProject`.
 ### Informal criteria

 - Railway alignments presented in BC003_ALX1_Reference [BC003_ALX1_Reference](./Dataset/BC003_ALX1_Reference.ids) file shall be coincident with the ones presented in  [BC003_AL01_Reference](https://github.com/bSI-RailwayRoom/IFC4.x-IF/blob/3ac4acd3e4e8aeca250a98d59297a125319743a4/tests/BC003_AL01/Dataset/BC003_AL01_Reference.ifc) file ;

 ### Open questions

-- Shall every `IfcElement` instance be accessible through the Spatial Decomposition Tree?
+- Shall every `IfcElement` instance be accessible through the software Spatial Decomposition Tree?
 - `IfcSignal` instances are contained in the SpatialStructure, hence located according to its `IfcLocalPlacement`.
 This could contradict their own position through the `IfcLinearPlacement`?

 ### Expected geometry